 - and in being ready to avenge all disobedience when your obedience might be completed.

 - You see things according to outward appearance.
 If someone has persuaded himself to be of the Anointed, let him consider this about himself again; that just as he’s in the Anointed, so also are we.

 - For even if I boast somewhat more abundantly about our authority – which the Lord gave to build up and not to tear you down – I won’t be ashamed,

 - so I wouldn’t seem like I desire to frighten you through the letters.

-- For indeed they declare, “The letters are weighty and strong, but his bodily presence is weak and his words are *worthless.”(46)“worthless” The Greek word here literally means to treat something as having no value, and thus to despise it or treat it with contempt.
+- For indeed they declare, “The letters are weighty and strong, but his bodily presence is weak and his word is *worthless.”2“worthless” The Greek word here literally means to treat something as having no value, and thus to despise it or treat it with contempt.

 - Let such a man consider this: That just as we are in word through letters while being absent, so also we are in action while being present.